Skip to content

 Upgrading from Cassandra 3.x

-The information provided in this guide pertains specifically to fresh installations.
-If you are currently using Cassandra 3.x and considering an upgrade, we recommend referring to the dedicated guide.
+This guide targets fresh installations.
+If you're currently using Cassandra 3.x and planning an upgrade, refer to the Upgrade from TheHive 4.x topic.

 Installation#

-1. Add Apache Cassandra repository references
+1. Add Apache Cassandra repository references:

 • Download Apache Cassandra repository keys using the following command: